andreszlima/transit-efficiency-analysis/README.md

 3. **Execution:**
     The `realtime_extractor.py` script is executed on a regular basis on a remote server.
 This script pulls data from the GTFS real-time feed and stores it in the `trip_updates` table.
 The `historical_extractor.py` script, on the other hand, should be run manually as needed to pull and store historical data in the `gtfs_data` table.

+    To run the scripts, you need to install the required Python libraries.
+You can do this by running the following command:

+    ```bash
+    pip install pandas pytz requests python-dotenv protobuf sqlalchemy psycopg2-binary paramiko
+    ```

     You can set the `realtime_extractor.py` script to run as a cron job on your remote server.
 To make the script run every 3 minutes, edit the crontab file with `crontab -e` and add the following line:

     ```bash